deno-module/download/README.md

 ```
 By default, the module creates a temporary directory every time you call the `download` function and downloads the file into it.

-You can specify the download destination, filename and also the permission via the second parameter.
+You can specify the download destination, filename and also the file permission via the second parameter.

 **Note :**` download directory should be present, else error will be thrown`